dscheerens/ngx-inject/README.md

 > The `bindProvider` function is compatible with Angular's AoT compiler, so it can safely be used without running into _function calls are not supported_ errors or injected dependencies being `undefined` at runtime.

-Together with the `bindProvider` function the unbound provider concept offers a nice method for modules to specify dependencies that need to be provided outside of the module (e.g. configuration) in a typesafe manner.
+Together with the `bindProvider` function the unbound provider concept offers a nice method for modules to specify dependencies that need to be provided outside of the module (e.g. configuration) in a type-safe manner.
+You can read more about this concept in the article [Explicit and type-safe Angular module configuration](https://codefoundry.nl/blogs/explicit-and-type-safe-angular-module-configuration).
 One way of defining these dependencies is by creating a static function in your module that returns a `ModuleWithProviders` object.
 This is illustrated in the following example: